"Once again the PFCU has come through and continues to have never let me down!"~ Leo of Pittsford, NY, Member since 2002

 - Virus Protection: We employ anti-virus software to protect our computer network.
 We recommend that you use anti-virus software as well, available anywhere computer software is sold.

-- Intrusion Prevention Systems: We use several different hardware and software solutions to ensure that unauthorized users can not access our computer systems.
+- Infrastructure Protection: We use several different hardware and software solutions to ensure that unauthorized users can not access our computer systems.
 This helps to ensure that your private information remains private.

 - Data Encryption: Whenever you are accessing your accounts online, your transactions and personal information are encrypted.
 Data Encryption is a process which transposes the information which is sent from our server to your browser into a code that cannot be understood or altered without using a "key".
 The "key" deciphers the information from our server to be able to display on your browser.